auth0/docs/articles/quickstart/webapp/rails/04-user-profile.md

 budicon: 448
 ---

-The [login](/quickstart/webapp/rails/01-login) step explains how to log users in using the Lock widget and a gem called [OmniAuth](https://github.com/intridea/omniauth) (and a specific Auth0 strategy for OmniAuth).
+The [login](/quickstart/webapp/rails/01-login) step explains how to log users in using the Auth0.js and a gem called [OmniAuth](https://github.com/intridea/omniauth) (and a specific Auth0 strategy for OmniAuth).
 In this step, you'll learn how to access the user profile data once the user has logged into the application.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',